Pserimos

-Pserimos (Ψέριμος Δωδεκανήσου) is a small Greek island in the Dodecanese chain, lying between Kalymnos and Kos in front of the coast of Turkey.
-It is part of the municipality of Kálymnos, and reported a population of 80 inhabitants at the 2011 census.
+Pserimos (Ψέριμος, /el/) is a small Greek island in the Dodecanese chain, lying between Kalymnos and Kos near the coast of Turkey.
+It is part of the municipality of Kalymnos.
+According to the Hellenic Statistical Authority, the island had a population of 84 inhabitants in the 2021 Greek census.

-The main industry is tourism, with Greek and other European holidaymakers attracted by its remote location and beaches.
-There are a number of taverns, some of which offer accommodation.
+The main industry is tourism, with Greek and other European visitors attracted by its remote location and beaches.
+There are a number of taverns on the island, some of which offer accommodation.

-Pserimos is served by a daily ferry from Pothia, on the island of Kalymnos, and is a destination on the itinerary of a number of cruise boats in the area.
+Pserimos is served by a daily ferry from Pothia, on the island of Kalymnos, and is also a destination on the itinerary of several cruise boats in the area.